 Measurements were conducted in a 20 m-wide 1 km long transect, which was originally established in the 1950s.
 The transect was subdivided into 45 contiguous 20 x 20 m (0.04 ha) subplots and surveyed in 1964, 1984, 1988, 1996 and 2014 (as described in Mountford et al. 1999, Mountford and Peterken 2003 and Martin et al. 2015).
 In each survey, the location and species name of all woody stems >1.3 m in height were recorded, their diameter at breast height measured using diameter tapes, and their status assessed as either alive or dead.
 Each stem >1.3m height was given a unique ID number to allow individual trees to be tracked.
 Stems <10 cm DBH were classified as saplings and those >10 cm DBH as mature.

 In 2014 we also collected data on seedling density, canopy openness, and soil characteristics.
 The density of tree seedlings of all species present in 10 x 10 m plots located in the centre of the 20 x 20 m plots was recorded.
 Canopy openness of subplots was assessed using a concave spherical densitometer in all four corners and the centre of 20 x 20 m plots, and the mean calculated for each subplot.
 Soil type was assessed by collecting three soil samples from within each 20 x 20 m subplot using a 5 cm diameter soil corer.
 The first 20 cm of the mineral layer was retained.
-Soil samples were analysed using standard laboratory procedures to determine particle size distribution
+Soil samples were analysed using standard laboratory procedures to determine particle size distribution, allowing the percentage content of clay, silt and sand to be determined.
+The same methods were used to collect data at 12 sites, with 5 subplots measured at each site across a gradient of basal area from intact stands to those with total loss of tree cover (Evans et al. In prep).

 Statistical analysis